 This is a lesser-known pocket knife brand.
 The reason is that they are a smaller company based in the USA that hand-grinds their blades and hand-screws or wraps the handles.
 They don’t have as big of a production, so you don’t hear them talked about as much.

 Every knife is such high quality that it has a lifetime warranty.
 Yet, the prices are very affordable.
 Almost all of their knives have larger fixed blades, but they also have some smaller pocket-sized blades.

 Bradford Knives was only started in 2012, so don’t be surprised if you haven’t heard of them (yet).
 The knives are hand-finished from American materials of the highest quality in Washington State.
 They are comfortable to carry and have sexy, modern designs.

 These brands still make the majority of their products in the USA.
 However, they started outsourcing some of their products abroad, so you’ll have to be careful to look at the knife’s origin if Made in the USA is important to you!

 For over 100 years, Case Cutlery has been making blades in Bradford, PA.
 Even today, all of their blades are made there.

-The only exception is the Tec X line of knives which were made in China.
-Apparently the reason they were made in China is because no US manufacturer could meet the specifications for the knife line.
+The only exception is the Tec X line of knives made in China.
+The reason they were made in China is that no US manufacturer could meet the specifications for the knife line.